How do conventional and sumo deadlifts differ?

 Given the prominence of the deadlift in strength and conditioning, that’s not really a lot of studies.
 And what’s more, only two of these studies compared sumo and conventional deadlifts, as follows:

-- Cholewicki (1991) investigated the lumbar loads and hip and knee moments for both the sumo and conventional deadlifts, again using competitive powerlifters as subjects.
+Cholewicki (1991) investigated the lumbar loads and hip and knee moments for both conventional and sumo deadlifts, again using competitive powerlifters as subjects.
 These researchers found that there were significantly greater shear (i.e. perpendicular) forces at the lumbar spine (specifically at L4-L5) among the powerlifters who were performing the conventional deadlift.

 The researchers explain that these studies were limited in that they employed a two-dimensional (2D) analysis and only recorded a sagittal view of the lifter.
 While this is probably an acceptable assumption for analyzing the conventional deadlift, it could easily lead to error in the sumo deadlift, because the feet are often turned out considerably.